 26:31 Be mindful of suggestions and other people’s agenda

 33:18 Adapting to difficult situations

 The really interesting thing here is that the brain can’t tell the difference between perceived and real danger.
-So while we have a dangerous or we have a complex vuca environment right now, the story that people are perpetuating in their minds, even when there’s learned health professionals giving them information, to give them reassurance, if they’re running the program in their mind like this is the end.
-This is the destruction, and they’re buying into the story that’s fed by people who knows that may have an agenda to run that fear.
+So while we have a dangerous or we have complex vuca environment right now, the story that people are perpetuating in their minds, even when there are learned health professionals giving them information, to reassure them, if they’re running the program in their mind like this is the end.
+This is the destruction, and they’re buying into the story that’s fed by people who know that may have an agenda to run that fear.
 They’re going to be in a non-resourceful state.

-This is recoveryafterstroke.
-With Bill Gasiamis, helping you go from where you are to where you’d rather be.
+This is recovery after a stroke.
+Bill Gasiamis, helping you go from where you are to where you’d rather be.

 Dr. Jim Karagiannis